8bit-pixies/Dave/README.md

 [![Build Status](https://travis-ci.org/Jules-and-Dave/Dave.svg?branch=master)](https://travis-ci.org/Jules-and-Dave/Dave)
 [![Coverage Status](http://codecov.io/github/Jules-and-Dave/Dave/coverage.svg?branch=master)](http://codecov.io/github/Jules-and-Dave/Dave?branch=master)

-Dave is a feature store.
+Dave is a feature store (sort of).
 Simple as that.
 It stores facts and extracts features.
 This version simply demonstrates how this concept works in environments like `python` and `R`.